Portland Bathroom Remodel

 The exhaust fan has a humidity sensing module; it will turn on and stay on until moisture in the room drops below a certain level, improving indoor air quality.

 Finally, heated flooring in the bathroom and shower is a benefit for many reasons; it provides an ambient heat source for the room (especially with an open-air shower) as well as drying out the shower pan, reducing the potential for mold and mildew.

 READ MORE: Bathroom Remodeling Services

 Are you ready to add a touch of elegance to your bathroom?
 Look no further than Neil Kelly.
 Whether you want to improve your bathroom’s style or functionality, our award-winning designers can help you bring your vision to life.
 Connect with us today!

 Janel Campbell grew up in her father’s wood shop with the smell of sawdust in her nose; and a creative and welcoming home that always had something baking in the oven (an in-home business decorating wedding cakes!).
 It seemed only natural for her to combine the two elements into her passion for design/build; helping others find ways to make their house a home.
-As a designer with Neil Kelly Company since 2003, Janel is continually expanding her knowledge and expertise.
-She is ever-curious and embrace new challenges that remodeling brings.
-As a mother of young boys, avid cook, gardener, photographer and nature lover – Janel’s passion is HOME.
+She is continually expanding her knowledge and expertise beyond her industry certifications; and applies her 20 years of design/build remodeling experience to her work.
+Janel’s award-winning designs have been featured in Oregon Home, Portrait of Portland, and KBB magazine.
+As a mother of growing boys, avid cook, gardener, photographer and nature lover – Janel’s passion is HOME.